nmacchitella/fashion-inventory/codebase.md

       <ConfirmDialog
         open={showDeleteConfirm}
         onOpenChange={setShowDeleteConfirm}
-        title="Delete Material"
+        title="Delete Order"
-        description="Are you sure you want to delete this material?
+        description="Are you sure you want to delete this order?
 This action cannot be undone." onConfirm={handleDelete}
         onCancel={() => setShowDeleteConfirm(false)}
         isLoading={isDeleting}